After you have received responses to your survey, you can share the results with others.

 Sharing of surveys is managed on the Collaborate tab in the Survey123 website.
 There are three categories of Survey123 user:

 - Owner—The user who published the survey.
 A survey can have only one owner.
 The owner has full access to a survey and its records.

-- Viewer—A viewer can view the results of your survey on the Data and Analyze tabs on the Survey123 website and also create feature reports.
-A viewer who is also a submitter can optionally edit and delete their own records in the individual response panel, depending on the settings on the Submitter section of the Collaborate tab.
+- Viewer—A viewer can view the results of your survey on the Data and Analyze tabs on the Survey123 website and also create reports.
+A viewer who is also a submitter can optionally edit and delete their own records in the form view on the Data tab, depending on the settings on the Share survey section of the Collaborate tab.
 For more information, see Control user access to records.
 In this context, viewer is not related to the Viewer user type in ArcGIS organizations.

 To view the results of your survey on the Data and Analyze tabs, a user must be a viewer.
-A viewer can also create feature reports on the Data tab.
-A viewer who is also a submitter can optionally edit and delete their own records in the individual response panel.
-The ability to edit or delete records is controlled by the What can submitters do options in the Submitter section on the Collaborate tab.
+A viewer can also create reports on the Data tab.
+A viewer who is also a submitter can optionally edit and delete their own records in the form view panel.
+The ability to edit or delete records is controlled by the What can submitters do options in the Share survey section on the Collaborate tab.
 For more information, see Control user access to records.

 The following table outlines who can view, edit and delete records on the Data tab on the Survey123 website:

 Viewer and submitter

 - ¹Must be able to update records in the What can submitters do section.

 - ²Must be able to delete records in the What can submitters do section.